ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/memory-latency/how-latency-impacts-performance-1.md

 If you don't have `perf` installed or need help to configure your computer to run `perf` refer to the [Perf for Linux on Arm install guide](/install-guides/perf/).

 We first run `sudo perf record ./memory-latency1` to gather the profiling information.
 It's a simple program so the output is small.
-Afterwards we get the profiling output with `sudo perf report`:
+Afterwards we get the profiling output with `sudo perf report`.

 Run the application again with `perf` using: